-- follow both national and local guidance and policies to support any young people subject to child on child abuse, including sexting (also known as youth produced sexual imagery) and gang violence. - follow the guidance on managing reports of child-on-child sexual violence and sexual harassment in academies. - We will utilise the Children who pose a Risk to Children School Safety Plan produced by the relevant local authority - Refer to Trust 'Child on child Guidance' that can be accessed from central website and local websites also.
+- be alert to child-on-child abuse (including sexual harassment). - understand how the academy views and responds to child-on-child abuse. - stay safe and be confident that reports of such abuse will be taken seriously. - follow both national and local guidance and policies to support any young people subject to child-on-child abuse, including sexting (also known as youth produced sexual imagery) and gang violence. - follow the guidance on managing reports of child-on-child sexual violence and sexual harassment in academies. - We will utilise the Children who pose a Risk to Children School Safety Plan produced by the relevant local authority - Refer to Trust 'Child on child Guidance' that can be accessed from central website and local websites also.
 This guide provides more detail about how young people may be harmful to one another in a number of ways which would be classified as 'child on child abuse'.
-The guide details the many forms of child on child abuse and includes a planned and supportive response to the issues.
+The guide details the many forms of child-on-child abuse and includes a planned and supportive response to the issues.
 It also explains how victims and perpetrators will be dealt with. - Academies will recognize the fact that a child or a young person being LGBT is not in itself an inherent risk factor for harm.
 However, children who are LGBT can be targeted by other children.
 In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff. - In assessing and responding to harmful sexualised behaviour each Academy's DSL will follow the local Good Practice Guidance: Responding to Sexual Behaviour in Children and Young People-A Whole School Approach- 2021 to enable provision of effective support to any young person affected by this type of abuse.
+It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - In assessing and responding to harmful sexualised behaviour each Academy's DSL will follow the local Good Practice Guidance: Responding to Sexual Behaviour in Children and Young People-A Whole School Approach- 2021 to enable provision of effective support to any young person affected by this type of abuse.